openintegrationhub/Data-and-Domain-Models/MasterDataModels/SnazzyContactsAdapter/ElasticioComponentsUsage.md

 ### Result

-If these above steps were successfully completed you will be able to see all persons from [SilverERP](http://www.silvererp.com/) already saved in your [Snazzy Contacts](https://snazzycontacts.com) account.
+If the above steps were successfully completed you will be able to see all persons from [SilverERP](http://www.silvererp.com/) already saved in your [Snazzy Contacts](https://snazzycontacts.com) account.